-Multi-unit residential condominium associations eligible for coverage under the Residential Condominium Building Association Policy are not eligible for the PRP and therefore, are not eligible for this two-year extension of PRP coverage.
+Residential condominium buildings eligible for coverage under the NFIP’s Residential Condominium Building Association Policy are not eligible for the PRP and, therefore, are not eligible for this two-year extension of PRP coverage.

 The flood insurance policy-writing company (i.e., the flood insurance carrier), not your lender, will be responsible for determining and validating PRP extended eligibility.
 Flood insurance carriers will notify eligible policyholders at least ninety (90) days before the expiration of a policy.
 Alternatively, you can contact your insurance agent to see if you qualify.